Benefits of mineral water in adulthood

 According to the Centers for Disease Control and Prevention (CDC), about 75 million American adults have high blood pressure.
 For those trying to get a grasp on these concerns, the answer is clear: mineral water.
-First, swapping out sugary drinks and other unhealthy beverages with water may help one drop the excess weight, especially if this tactic is combined with additional changes in diet and exercise for a healthier existence.
+First, swapping out sugary drinks and other unhealthy beverages with water may help one drop the excess weight, especially if this tactic is combined with additional changes in diet and exercise.

 Mineral water with high levels of calcium and magnesium helps to keep blood pressure at a healthy level, in addition to regulating the balance of electrodes in the brain.